-When applying for this visa, it is a two stage process.
+The Contributory Parent visa application follows a two-stage process.
 If the requirements are met, you will be issued with your temporary visa and will then have two years to apply for your corresponding permanent visa.

 - You must have a child who is an Australian citizen, an Australian permanent resident, or an eligible New Zealand citizen who is willing to sponsor you

-- Your child must of been lawfully resident in Australia for at least two years
+- Your child must have been a legal resident in Australia for at least two years

 - Meet the age requirements as set out by the regulations

 In order to be eligible to apply for any Parent visa, you will need to be able to prove that you satisfy the balance of family test.
 The balance of family test is used by the Australian government to measure your connection and ties to Australia.